-G1.B1 Limited integration of instructional strategies that engage students in disciplinary habits of thinking.
+G1.B1 There is limited integration of instructional strategies that engage students in disciplinary habits of thinking.

-G1.B1.S1 Provide the instructor with instructional strategies that will engage students and enhance rigor in classroom.
+G1.B1.S1 Provide the instructor with instructional strategies and support to implement standards-based instruction to enhance rigor in classroom.

 PD Opportunity 1